Performance Fatigue & The Need to Retreat

 The good kind of tired is still tired.

-Some researchers call this performance fatigue — the slow wearing-down that comes from managing how you’re seen: adapting, softening, code-switching, masking.
+Some researchers call this performance fatigue.
+The slow wearing-down that comes from managing how you're seen: adapting, softening, code-switching, masking.
 Especially when you've learned to hold parts of yourself back to feel safe.

 That's why we retreat.
 That's why we log off.
 That's why we say no, even when our heart is willing.

-In our always “connected” world, the moment you miss a message, decline a dinner, or take a little longer to say “hi,” people assume something’s wrong.
+In our always-connected world, the moment you miss a message, decline a dinner, or take a little longer to say "hi," people assume something's wrong.

-I think we all forget that disappearing doesn’t always mean disaster.
-It might mean we’re clearing the way to come back whole.
+We forget that disappearing doesn't always mean disaster.
+It might mean we're clearing the way to come back whole.

-When you retreat into yourself your nervous system has already checked out, and that’s okay.
-Saying you're tired doesn't really cover it all, maybe because
+When you retreat, your nervous system has already checked out, and that's okay.
+Saying you're tired doesn't really cover it.
+Because sometimes it's overstimulation.
+Sometimes it's masking.
+Sometimes it's just your soul needing you back.

 When this happens to me, I dance.
 I scream-sing songs from uni days when no one's home.
 Or I rub shea butter into my hands after a warm shower because that scent and sensation soothes me.

 And after those moments?
-I return clearer, softer and more attuned to my own rhythm .
+I return clearer, softer and more attuned to my own rhythm.

 Solitude Has Always Had Meaning